sigoden/upt/README.md

 Each OS has its own package management tool.
 To complete the same operation, you need to enter different commands.

-For example, we need to get an updateable package, We have to execute the following command:
+For example, we need to get an updatable package, We have to execute the following command:

 ```sh
 apt list --upgradable       # Ubuntu, Debian, Linux Mint...